First Baptist History

 through April, 1967.

-Bro.
+On November 6,1986, Bro.
 Clyde H. Johnson first served as interim pastor then as a full-time pastor.
 Bro.
 Clyde Johnson retired in August 1991

 Bro.
 Clifton Baugus was called on December 1991 as pastor.
 He resigned on April 17, 1994.

 Bro.
 Paul Gauntt and Bro.
-Danny Pope served as interim Pastors from September, 1996 until may of 1997 during this time the church began a “teen and Youth Discovery" program.
+Danny Pope served as interim Pastors from September, 1996 until may of 1997 during this time the church began a “Teen and Youth Discovery" program.
 This program began with a very small group and doubled in number of attendance.
 Mrs. Betty Ann was the teen discovery Leader and Mrs. Troy Vyers was the Youth Discovery Leader

 May, 1997 First Baptist Church called Bro.
 Terry Jackson.
 Bro.
-Jackson
+Jackson resigned December, 1997.

 On April 12, 1998 First Baptist Church called Bro.
 Cody Montandon.